KuangDaiYouShang/JsWorld/JsBasics/Tips.md

 * The property in object should be separated by ' , '

 * You should not use argument like 'in'

+* single quotes with double quotes nested in it works!